jeevanshankar1991/Word2Vec/README.md

 Hacking
 ---------------------
-WordEmbeddingModel is an abstract class providing abstractions like default implemenations of building vocab from corpus, saving vocab, learning embeddings via HogWildTrainer with Adagrad optimizer, making batch examples from corpus.
+1. WordEmbeddingModel is an abstract class providing abstractions like default implemenations of building vocab from corpus, saving vocab, learning embeddings via HogWildTrainer with Adagrad optimizer, making batch examples from corpus.

-How to build own model - Override the method called "getExamplesFromSingleDocument(doc : String) : Seq[Example]".
+How to build own model - Override the method called "process(doc : String) : Int".
 Input to this method is a document (String) .
-Output of this method should be seq[Example].
-See two default implemenations
+Output of this method is number of words processes.
+See two default implemenations to get more clarity.
  - SkipGram Architecture - SkipGramEmbeddingModel
  - CBOW Architecture - CBOWEmbeddingModel

+2. WordVec.scala is a client code with which you interact/talk to various models using various options provided by the user.
+See the code for more clarity .

 References
 ------------------------------